 - Ability to perform Technical Standards for Registered Nurses

 - Successful completion of: Statistics course – three credits with a minimum grade of B or higher.
-Must be completed before registering for MSN 840 Advanced Evidence-Based Nursing Practice
+Must be completed before registering for NURS 540

 - All official college transcripts leading to the bachelor's degree

-- An essay that addresses the following topics:
+- A formal essay addressing the following topics:

-- Rationale for choosing a career as a Nurse Educator
+- Your rationale for choosing a career as a Nurse Educator

-- Plans for academic success, including time management, stress management, and professional communication
+- Your plans for academic success in the program, including time management, stress management, and professional communication

 - Three letters of reference: two must be professional and/or academic and one must be from an individual who has worked with the applicant in a professional capacity and has a minimum of a Master's degree.

-The admission committee will review applications and make recommendations for admission.
-After the recommendation for admission is approved, a formal letter of acceptance or denial is sent to the student.
+The admission committee will review applications and a formal letter/email of acceptance or denial will be sent to the student.

 Transfer of Credit